 A late payment may be reported to the credit bureaus once it hits 30 days past the due date.
 Some creditors may not report it at all, especially if you’ve generally been a good client.

 Others may wait until you close your account to report them.
-Once you are 90 days late or more, it affects your credit score even more.
+Once you are 90 days late or more, it affects your credit even more.

 At this point, it can be turned into a charge-off if the creditor decides to sell the outstanding balance to a collection agency.
-However, even if you are already 90-plus days late on a payment, it is still a good idea to pay to avoid additional harm in the form of a charge-off, collection, or repossession.
+However, even if you are already 90-plus days late on a payment, it’s still a good idea to pay to avoid additional harm in the form of a charge-off, collection, or repossession.

 How long do late payments stay on your credit report?